peering-manager/peering-manager/docs/config-template.md

     describing the peer (AS) and its sessions:
     * `as_name` is the name of the remote AS
     * `max_prefixes` is the maximum prefix-limit for the current IP version
-    * `sessions` is a list of dictionaries, each dictionary has two values identified by the following keys: `ip_address`, `enabled`, `password` `export_routing_policy` and `import_routing_policy`.
+    * `sessions` is a list of dictionaries, each dictionary has values identified by the following keys: `ip_address`, `is_route_server` `enabled`, `password`, `export_routing_policies` and `import_routing_policies`.
       The value for the `ip_address` key is a string representing the IP address.
+The value for the for `is_route_server` key tells if the session is setup with a route server (true) or not (false).
 The value for the `password` is the password that you specified as a string.
 Please not that there is no processing of any kind for the password.
 If you stored it as clear text, it will be returned back to the template as clear text too.
 The value for the for `enabled` key tells if the session is enabled (true) or not (false).
 The values for the `export_routing_policies` and `import_routing_policies` are the routing
       policy objects associated with the session, the `slug` fields of these objects are probably the only relevant fields to be used in the template

-The `communities` variable is an iteratable list, each item is a dictionary containing two elements: the `name` and the `value` of the community.
-If no communities are listed of the Internet exchange, this list will be empty.
+The `communities` variable is an iterable list, each item is a dictionary containing two elements: the `name` and the `value` of the community.
+If no communities are listed for the Internet exchange, this list will be empty.

 ## Example